9beach/should/README.md

 ### test suite

-Test suite can hold multiple test suites and/or test cases. test is performed by running a test suite.
+A test suite can hold multiple test suites and/or test cases. test is performed by running a test suite.

 ### test case